vasilakisfil/Introspected-REST/README.md

 Is it API spec designers to blame for creating non self-descriptive specs or did they make a deliberable choice to avoid fully support the HATEOAS constraint of REST and instead delegate such information to documentation?
-By understanding what a fully REST API means, we firmly believe that people have been consicouly been avoiding applying REST to the full extent in their designs.

 In the research of a fully REST API, we determined that REST is complex, unflexible, slow and its implementation in HTTP that used Media Types tends to make API specifications a large single upright block of stone, stored in a Media Type.